monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 ### Speaker Notes

-Now let's talk about cost.
-Does privacy-first design actually save money?
+Now, we are analyzing if privacy-first design actually saves money.

 **Our system costs $672 upfront.** That's $252 for four cameras, $250 for the edge processor, and $170 for accessories like storage and cables.
 One-time payment.
 No monthly fees.
 Ever.